michael-wall/http-monitor/README.md

 This module can be used to check a set of pages.
 For each it checks if a specific piece of HTML is present on a specific page.
 This can be used to ensure a specific widget is being rendered as expected after a Liferay PaaS build has been deployed in the environment.

+Although third party HTTP Monitors exist, their requests would go through the environments webserver and loadbalancer so they wouldn't be able to target the individual Liferay service instances of a high availability environment to check the page on each individual Liferay service instance.

 The component is to be triggered using the gogo shell from the Liferay PaaS > Liferay Service shell service.
 It uses absolute urls with `http://localhost:8080` and site friendly URL syntax to bypass the webserver service (and the load balancer etc).
-This allows it to targetted at a specific node in a high availability Liferay PaaS environmentm which allows each node can be checked individually.
+This allows it to targetted at each specific Liferay service instance in a high availability Liferay PaaS environment.
 This means it can be used to verify that the widget is rendering on the page on each individual Liferay service instance.

 **Configuring the HTTP Monitor**

-Go to System Settings > HTTP Monitor > HTTP Monitor Configuration.
+Login to the Liferay DXP environment as an Administrator and go to Control Panel > Configuration > System Settings > HTTP Monitor > HTTP Monitor Configuration.

-For a Liferay PaaS environment leave the Protocol, Hostname and Port settings as the defaults.
+For a Liferay PaaS environment leave the Protocol (http), Hostname (localhost) and Port (8080) settings as the defaults.

 For each Page to be monitored create a new Page Details item (with the + icon) in the syntax relativePageUrl|expectedPageContent.
 For example:

 `/web/xxx/savings/compare-savings-account-rates|<div class="portlet-boundary portlet-boundary_xxxsavingsfinder_  portlet-static portlet-static-end portlet-decorate  " id="p_p_id_xxxsavingsfinder_INSTANCE_iatm_">`